-- 4.2.3 The depth and width of an extension or outbuilding should not normally exceed a horizontal plane inclined at 60 degrees from the middle of a closest ground floor window of neighbouring property. - 4.2.4 Two-storey extensions and outbuildings will normally be required to meet the following criteria: - (a) The dimensions comply with standard 4.2.2 and 4.2.3. - (b) The proposal demonstrates high quality design. - (c) The roof form, if visible from a public realm, should be the sympathetic to the host building. - 4.2.5 Windows in elevations that directly face a neighbouring property that would lead to overlooking should be avoided unless obscure glazed, and either fixed shut or restricted to an opening width of 100mm.
-Windows and glazed doors that are set back from the property boundary and well screened by boundary structures will normally be considered acceptable. - 4.2.6 Where an extension or outbuilding is constructed on or up to a property boundary, no part of the construction should overhang or intrude into the adjacent property, including eaves and rain gutters. - 4.2.7 Proposals which exceed the limits in 4.2.2 and 4.2.3 will be required to provide the extra design and technical information to demonstrate that they are acceptable in terms of design, amenity, daylighting, overlooking in relation to neighbouring properties.
-The extra information required will be based on each site condition but it will normally include professional shadow analysis, outlook and daylight analysis and realistic façade rendering(s).
+- 4.2.3 Taller buildings and extensions may be acceptable where two adjoining properties are being extended at the same time. - 4.2.4 Two-storey extensions and outbuildings will normally be required to meet the following criteria: - (a) The dimensions comply with standard 4.2.2. - (b) The proposal demonstrates high quality design. - (c) The roof form, if visible from a public realm, should be sympathetic to the host building. - 4.2.5 Windows in elevations that would lead to overlooking should be avoided by leaving sufficient distance or employing extra measures such as obscure glazing, screening, fixing or restricting shut to an opening width of 100mm.
+Windows and glazed doors that are set back from the property boundary and well screened by boundary structures will normally be considered acceptable. - 4.2.6 Where an extension or outbuilding is constructed on or up to a property boundary, no part of the construction should overhang or intrude into the adjacent property, including eaves and rain gutters.

+4.2.7 Proposals which exceed the limits in 4.2.2 will be required to provide the extra design and technical information to demonstrate that they are acceptable in terms of design, amenity, daylighting, overlooking in relation to neighbouring properties.
+The extra information required will be based on each site condition but it will normally include professional sunlight and daylight analysis and realistic façade rendering(s).